Adem Ljajić: Fatih Karagümrük

+Novi Pazar

+On 14 September 2023, Ljajić returned to his hometown and signed for Novi Pazar.
+It is also stated that Ljajić had one condition, and it concerns his salary.
+Namely, he asked to play for the club for free.
+Three days later, he scored the winning goal on his debut in a 2–1 win over Napredak, coming on in the 58th minute as a substitute for Adetunji Adeshina.

+Sarajevo

+In August 2025, Ljajić left Novi Pazar and signed a two-year contract with Bosnian Premier League club Sarajevo.

 International career

 Ljajić represented the Serbia under-17 and under-19 teams.
 On 7 September 2008, he made his international debut for the under-21 squad in a European Championship qualification match against Hungary.
 On 26 October 2010, it was announced by Serbia coach Vladimir Petrović that Ljajić would receive his first senior call-up against Bulgaria in a friendly match on 17 November 2010.

-Ljajić was removed from his country's squad by head coach Siniša Mihajlović after refusing to sing the Serbian national anthem in a 2–0 friendly loss against Spain on 28 May 2012 due to personal reasons.
+Ljajić was removed from his country's squad by head coach Siniša Mihajlović after refusing to sing the Serbian national anthem in a 2–0 friendly loss against Spain on 28 May 2012 for personal reasons.
 Ljajić previously signed a code of conduct established by Mihajlović that included, among other things, to sing the Serbian national anthem, "Bože pravde" (God of Justice).
 Ljajić confirmed Mihajlović's statement, also claiming he loves Serbia and that he has a will to play for its national team, but added he must respect himself, implying he was no longer going to play under Mihajlović.

-On 17 February 2014, the new head coach of Serbian national team, Ljubinko Drulović, said he would not require players to sing the national anthem but to give their all for their country on the field.
+On 17 February 2014, the new head coach of the Serbia national team, Ljubinko Drulović, said he would not require players to sing the national anthem but to give their all for their country on the field.
 Ljajić scored his first goal for the senior side on 7 June 2015 in a 4–1 friendly win against Azerbaijan.

 In June 2018, Ljajić was included in the 23-man Serbian squad for the 2018 FIFA World Cup in Russia, where he played in all three group matches as Serbia was eliminated during the group stage.

+Basketball career

+On 7 November 2024, Ljajić signed a contract with KK Novi Pazar 1969.
+The club announced that Ljajić would "be available to coach Hadžerić when he balances his obligations with the football team".

 Personal life

-Ljajić is an ethnic Bosniak, and a practising Muslim.
+Ljajić is an ethnic Bosniak and a practising Muslim.